ibi/wf-extension-tutorial/README.md

 ### 2.3  - Deploying the extension ###

-See the "Installing a WebFOCUS® Extension" link on github: https://github.com/ibi/wf-extensions-chart/wiki/Installing-a-WebFocus-Extension
+See the "Installing a WebFOCUS<sup>®</sup> Extension" link on github: https://github.com/ibi/wf-extensions-chart/wiki/Installing-a-WebFocus-Extension

 In addition to the steps there, here are a few other considerations and troubleshooting tips.

 #### Deployment Considerations ####

-* Because you are technically in a "beta mode" of the visualization, you'll definitely need to do a lot of bug fixing and redeploying, so ideally, you get admin access to the WebFOCUS® Client folder in your development environment.
+* Because you are technically in a "beta mode" of the visualization, you'll definitely need to do a lot of bug fixing and redeploying, so ideally, you get admin access to the WebFOCUS<sup>®</sup> Client folder in your development environment.
 Otherwise, you're going to have very slow development cycle.

-* You'll most likely run into caching issues, so you'll want to have WebFOCUS® Admin Access so you can clear the WebFOCUS® cache
+* You'll most likely run into caching issues, so you'll want to have WebFOCUS<sup>®</sup> Admin Access so you can clear the WebFOCUS<sup>®</sup> cache

-* Your WebFOCUS® account needs to have permissions to use InfoAssist / Designer
+* Your WebFOCUS<sup>®</sup> account needs to have permissions to use InfoAssist / Designer

 #### Trouble Shooting FAQ ####

 * When you've deployed / installed your extension, your extension may not show up in InfoAssist / Designer as an extension to choose from.
 There are one of two reasons this may be happening:
-    * You need to clear your WebFOCUS® Client cache by going to: WebFOCUS® Admin Console->Clear Cache button in the top right corner
+    * You need to clear your WebFOCUS<sup>®</sup> Client cache by going to: WebFOCUS<sup>®</sup> Admin Console->Clear Cache button in the top right corner
-    * You need to clear your browser cache; the best way to do this in your development cycle is to either open up WebFOCUS® in private window mode or, if you are in Chrome, you can go Open Dev Tools->Settings (Gear Box Icon)->Under Network check on "Disable cache(while DevTools is open)
+    * You need to clear your browser cache; the best way to do this in your development cycle is to either open up WebFOCUS<sup>®</sup> in private window mode or, if you are in Chrome, you can go Open Dev Tools->Settings (Gear Box Icon)->Under Network check on "Disable cache(while DevTools is open)

 * If your extension is still not showing up, there's probably something wrong in your properties.json file.
 In my experience, it's typically the properties object doesn't align with the propertyAnnotations object; i.e. the for each property, you need to have a corresponding propertyAnnotation defined with the exact same name.
 Other things to watch out for in properties.json: